sylikc/jpegview/current/readme.txt

 - Flag 'ReloadCurrent' used in user commands does no longer keep geometric parameters after reloading (zoom, pan, rotate) New features:
 - Korean translation
+- New INI file setting: DefaultSaveFormat to set the default format when saving images

 [1.0.19]